raul23/ebook-classifier-training/README.rst

 Conclusion
 ==========
-In conclusion, it looks like ``SGDClassifier`` is your model of choice if you are working with a relatively large dataset of ebooks text.
+In conclusion, it looks like ``SGDClassifier`` is your model of choice if you are working with a relatively large dataset of ebook text.
 It was choosen as the model with the best trade-off between test score and training/testing time for both medium-size and large datasets: